UKPLab/dh2017-topic-explorer/README.md

 ### Parameter description

-* Get the list of parameters with: `sbt "run --help"`:
+* Get the list of parameters with: `java -jar TopicExplorer-assembly-0.1.jar --help`:
 ```
   -m, --model-file  <arg>    When converting a Mallet file, this is the target
                              file.
 When exploring a model, this is the input